 Marking a significant milestone in our startup’s timeline, we’re excited to announce that Tonic has won a Small Business Innovation Research (SBIR) contract from the U.S. Air Force to respond to its data synthesis and generation needs.
-Under the aegis of this award, we’re investigating how our platform can be adapted to generate synthetic images, along with the structured data found in the images’ reports, for a number of units within the AF.
+Under the aegis of this award, we’re investigating how our platform can be adapted to generate synthetic chat data, representing an expansion of our capabilities into the field of Natural-Language Processing.

-In the words of Adam Kamor, our Head of Engineering who is leading the development effort, “This really is a win-win situation: a win for Tonic to have such an interesting use case with which to branch into image synthesis, and a win for the Air Force to be able to shape an early-stage, commercially proven solution to fit their needs.
+In the words of Adam Kamor, our Head of Engineering who is leading the development effort, “This really is a win-win situation: a win for Tonic to have such an interesting use case with which to branch into NLP data generation, and a win for the Air Force to be able to shape an early-stage, commercially proven solution to fit their needs.
 Naturally, we envision these needs having counterparts in the Army, NGA, and throughout the DoD for future deployments.”

 Tonic is currently in a Phase I contract, exploring where our platform is most urgently needed within the Air Force.
 Granted approval for the urgency identified, we will move forward to Phase II of the process.